Force Motors Gurkha Summary

 The Force Motors Gurkha is not as common as some of you might imagine it to be.
 For something that's as crude, not as refined as other SUVs, and boxy, the Gurkha is aimed at an audience that is inclined to go off-roading without having to fear that things may fall apart.
 Its built-to-last structure and tough off-roading credentials make it quite appealing, particularly if one had to keep in mind that it comes with a factory-fitted snorkel.

-Step into the cabin, and everything appears a bit too basic.
+Step into the cabin, and everything appears a bit too basic, but considering Force Motors Gurkha on-road price, it can be excused.
 The dashboard is rather simple but seems well put together.
 The tachometer can be seen in between the central AC vents, while the instrument cluster is rather plain but easy to read.
 The quality and fit-and-finish of plastics is alright.
 The air-conditioning works fine for as long as the vehicle is in motion.
 Cubby holes aren't aplenty, but there's a 12V charging socket.
 The high-set driving position is great, allowing for a good view of the road.
 At the front, the seats provide decent support, while the cushioning is pretty good too.
 At the rear, the two side-facing seats could've offered a bit more in terms of comfort, and while you don't get any seatbelts for occupants at the rear, there are roof-mounted grab-handles to cling on to.
 The Gurkha is available in 4+1, 5+1 and 7+1 seating configurations.

 Engine Specifications & Performance